2001-Wed Jan 24 01:01:08 EST 2018

 Odds are, you've visited at least one veterinary office that prominently displayed a photo or drawing of a canine heart infested with heartworms.
-This gruesome image illustrates what can happen to your dog when the spaghetti-like worms clog his heart valves.
+This gruesome image illustrates what can happen to your dog when the spaghetti-like worms clog his heart.

 Once your dog is diagnosed with heartworm disease, your veterinarian may recommend a course of antibiotics, heartworm preventives and steroids before beginning the actual adult worm treatment.

 Antibiotics may be prescribed because a bacterium found living inside the heartworms — Wolbachia — is thought to contribute to an inflammatory response within the body.
 When the heartworms die, they release the bacteria into the dog’s body.
 Researchers believe the presence of Wolbachia may cause the body to mount an immune response that could worsen not only the heartworm disease but also the lung and kidney inflammation seen in dogs with this condition.